 And maybe it isn’t – Apple is incredibly intuitive, and offers the finest consumer-level products I know of.

 Ok, I feel better.
-And so, in keeping with our quest to fully realize all of the features and potential of Photoshop, which Apple tablet would be the best choice for an artist?
+And so, in keeping with our quest to fully realize all of the features and potential of Photoshop and photo editing, which Apple standalone drawing tablet would be the best choice for an artist?

 Easy: the Apple iPad Pro, and naturally with the largest screen – 12.9 inches, so that you can really see all that you are capable of.

-And, although it is not, strictly speaking, necessary for Photoshop or for artwork in general, I would strongly recommend also getting the Magic Keyboard – I find it incredibly handy, and use it all the time.
+And, although it is not, strictly speaking, necessary for Photoshop, photo editing, or for artwork in general, I would strongly recommend also getting the Magic Keyboard – I find it incredibly handy, and use it all the time.

 As Photoshop is renowned for its color accuracy and control, its high resolution capabilities, its control of elements and fine detail, you will want the low latency of the iPad Pro’s ProMotion technology, top of the line processor and 6 GB ram, and the superb color accuracy and saturation, as well as the stunning resolution, of the Liquid Retina display.